AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2023-05-04-Process-to-apply-for-US-CITES-export-permit.md

 - Enter port of clearance.
 If you can, depart (if you are taking the samples in baggage on a flight) from a designated [port of clearance](https://www.fws.gov/sites/default/files/documents/OLE%20Wildlife%20Trade%20-%20Wildlife%20Inspection%20Offices%202023_0.pdf).
 If you cannot do a sample inspection at one of these sites, you will need to apply for a permit for [inspection at an alternative site](https://www.ecfr.gov/current/title-50/chapter-I/subchapter-B/part-14/subpart-C).
 - Enter personal information, domestic, and foreign addresses.
 - Enter species information and codes from your approved CITES permit.
+- Submit

 ### 48 hr notice

-AH ENTER HERE
+If necessary, your port may require a 48 hr inspection notice for export.
+Call the port of export to ask for this information and file any relevant forms.

 # Step 6: Inspect and export sample

-AH ENTER HERE
+Conduct an inspection according to the instructions given to you by the export port.
+They will sign the original CITES permit, which you will take with you for the export.
+The import country will keep the original CITES permit and import permit.

 # Contact for questions

 If you have questions, contact the USFW Management Authority at 800-358-2104 and ask to speak with a member of the biology team.

+Contact your export port as well for information specific to your export.